MrLuit/CensorRadar/README.md

 * The website is a popular international website and has an accesible image on the primary domain (not a different CDN server)
 * Don't put `http://` or `https://` in the domain and **only** put the path to the image in img without leading `/`
 * Make sure the image provided is accessible from not only your computer.
 A favicon works best but if the server stores favicon on another server and doesn't automatically redirect just use another image URL from the website.
-* When using a subdomain like `assets.github.com`, put a `~` before the domain so the parser recognizes it's a subdomain and doesn't put `www.` in front of it
+* If you don't want to append `www.` to the domain, put a `~` in front of the domain.
+This is required for subdomains like `assets.github.com`.

 You can then proceed to make a [pull request](https://github.com/MrLuit/CensorRadar/pulls) with all these requirements.